WARP4dot52/lambda/poincare_junior/README.md

 At the end of a procedure, only one single tree exists on the EditionPool but within a procedure editing the tree, the EditionPool can host several trees.

 We use EditionReference to interact with Node while they're being edited.
-EditionReference are an intern tool that should not be available outside Poincare.
+EditionReference are an internal tool that should not be available outside Poincare.

 ## Tree representation